mukundasaini/Spend-Analyzer/README.md

 ** Android

-1. npx cap add android
+1. npx cap add android (skip this step if capacitor is already installed)

-2. npx cap sync android
+2. npx cap sync android (this step needs to use run for updated apk)

 Note: Andoird folder will create in roo folder